 ENGL 204.
-Introduction to the Novel.
+Novels around the World.
 (3) A study of the elements of the novel as a work of literature.
 No prerequisite.

 ENGL 206.
 Zombie Apocalypse.
 (3) This course will trace zombie genealogy from its earliest introduction in horror movies including Bela Lugosi's performance in White Zombie (1932) and George A. Romero's post-war Night of the Living Dead (1968), to present day apocalyptic zombie wars featured in novels and poems and other literature including Max Brooks' Zombie Survival Guide and excerpts from classic works including T.S.
 Eliot's The Waste Land, George Orwell's 1984, Haitian voodoo zombie lore, African cannibalism accounts, and Center for Disease Control guidelines for surviving a zombie apocalypse.
 From fictional depictions of zombies with their expressionless eyes, staggering bodies, and carnivorous desires, we will move beyond zombies as mere monsters, re-examining zombie lore through the lens of present day apocalyptic scenarios concerning old disease resurgence, drug addiction effects, increasing wars, violence, and exploring chances for human survival when resources are few and laws are non-existent.
 In a modern culture dominated by virtual reality and questions about "identity," students will engage in philosophical and ethical discussions about what it means to be fully alive, or human, in an increasingly desensitized society and how individuals would respond if faced with a real-life zombie apocalypse.

 ENGL 250.
 Creative Writing.
 (3) Fiction, poetry, drama, or the personal essay.
 May be repeated for credit when topic changes.
-Prerequisite: RHET 131.
+Prerequisite: COMP 131.